ronaldbosma/call-apim-backend-with-oauth/README.md

 ### Post-provision hooks

-These PowerShell scripts are executed after the infra resources are provisioned.
+These PowerShell scripts are executed after the infrastructure resources are provisioned.

 - [postprovision-create-and-store-client-certificate.ps1](hooks/postprovision-create-and-store-client-certificate.ps1):
   Currently, we can't create certificates for an app registration with Bicep.
   This script creates a self-signed client certificate for the client app registration in Entra ID and stores it securely in Azure Key Vault.
-  If the client certificate already exists in Key Vault, it will not create a new one.
+  If the client certificate already exists in Key Vault, it won't create a new one.

 - [postprovision-create-and-store-client-secret.ps1](hooks/postprovision-create-and-store-client-secret.ps1):
   Currently, we can't create secrets for an app registration with Bicep.
   This script creates a client secret for the client app registration in Entra ID and stores it securely in Azure Key Vault.
-  If the client secret already exists in Key Vault, it will not create a new one.
+  If the client secret already exists in Key Vault, it won't create a new one.

 - [postprovision-deploy-apis.ps1](hooks/postprovision-deploy-apis.ps1):
   The APIs are defined in a [separate module](src/apis/apis.bicep) from the infrastructure